-The veins are typically near vertical, with ore-shoots showing good continuity with a minimum mining width of 0.75 meters under the current mine plan.
+The veins are typically near vertical, with ore-shoots showing good continuity with a minimum mining width of 0.55 meters.
 Mineral systems such as these typically have good vertical continuity.
-For example, at the El Indio gold mine, mineralization extends to a depth of over 1.000 meters.
+For example, at the El Indio gold mine, mineralization extends to a depth of over 1,000 meters.